dancer1325/terraform/website/docs/language/tests/README.md

             - Check '/Mocks'
           - TODO:
         - `variables { … }`
-          - ≥ 0 variables blocks
+          - ≥ 0 variables blocks allowed
             - 👁️order does NOT matter 👁️
             - processed all these blocks before processing run blocks
           - it will be applied to ALL run blocks
         - `provider “type” { … }`
-          - ≥ 0 provider blocks
+          - ≥ 0 provider blocks allowed
             - 👁️order does NOT matter 👁️
             - processed all these blocks before processing run blocks
         - `override_`
           - Check '/Mocks'
     - helper modules